 - He was transferred from Santos to Barcelona for a then record fee of 57.1 million Euro (40 million of which went to Neymar’s family) at the age of 21 (FC Barcelona, 2013).

-- At the age of 22, he was already considered a poster boy for Brazilian football, the best player in his team by a country mile with the weight of carrying his team on his young shoulder, and an established superstar of the tournament in world cup in 2014 which was only his first world cup appearance (Bellos, 2014).
+- At the age of 22, he was already considered a poster boy for Brazilian football, the best player in his team by a country mile with the weight of carrying his team on his young shoulder, and a five-star attraction of the 2014 World Cup where people were comparing him to Messi and Ronaldo without any reservation despite the tournament being his very first world cup appearance (Bellos, 2014).

 Although it is not always so easily visible, his performance and behaviour would often indicate signs of complacency.
 He was already one of the most famous and richest athletes in the world even before winning a major tournament like World Cup or a European club title.
 This may have nurtured a form of complacency within Neymar, even at an unconscious level, which may have impacted his motivational climate.
 In other words, Neymar may have lacked the adequate sense of urgency to win a World Cup or a Ballon d’Or because he was already as famous and rich, if not more, as Ronaldo, Zidane, Messi, or Cristiano Ronaldo who are all far more accomplished than Neymar.